Autodesk-Forge/forge-update-revitfamily-from-inventorpart/README.md

     "FORGE_CLIENT_SECRET": "your secret here",
     "FORGE_CALLBACK_URL": "http://localhost:3000/api/forge/callback/oauth",
     "OAUTH_DATABASE": "mongodb://<dbuser>:<dbpassword>@ds<number>.mlab.com:<port>/inventor2revit",
-    "FORGE_WEBHOOK_CALLBACK_HOST": "http://1234.ngrok.io",
+    "FORGE_WEBHOOK_CALLBACK_HOST": "your ngrok address here: e.g. http://abcd1234.ngrok.io",
     "AWS_ACCESS_KEY": "your AWS access key here",
     "AWS_SECRET_KEY": "your AWS secret key here"
 },
 ```

 Before running the sample, it's recomended to already upload a RVT project and a IPT file into a BIM 360 Folder.
+See `/samplefiles` folder.

 A compiled version of the `Inventor` and `Revit` plugins (.bundles) are included on the `web` module folder.
 Any changes on these plugins will require to create a new .bundle as a .zip file.
 These file names are hardcoded.

+Run `ngrok http 3000` to create a tunnel to your local machine, then copy the address into the `FORGE_WEBHOOK_CALLBACK_HOST` environment variable.

+Start the app.

 Open `http://localhost:3000` to start the app, select a folder to start monitoring.
-Upload a new version of the `IPT` file.
+Upload a new version of the `IPT` file and the process should start.
+You can monitor the Jobs via Hangfire dashboard: `http://localhost:3000/hangfire`.

 ## Deployment